Bukhara Region

 Buxoro Region is divided into 11 administrative districts and two district-level cities.
-The capital is Bukhara (pop. est. 284,100 as of 2021).
-Other major towns include Olot, Qorakoʻl (Karakul), Galaosiyo, Gazli, Gʻijduvon (pop.
-40,600 end of 2005), Kogon (Kagan, pop.
-62,300, 2021), Romitan, Shofirkon, and Vobkent.
+The capital is Bukhara, with a population of around 284,100 (as of 2021).
+Other major towns include Olot, Qorakoʻl (Karakul), Galaosiyo, Gazli, Gʻijduvon (pop. ~40,600, as of late 2005), Kogon (pop. ~62,300, as of 2021), Romitan, Shofirkon, and Vobkent.

 The climate is a typically arid continental climate.

 The old city of Bukhara is a UNESCO World Heritage Site, famous as a "living museum" and a center for international tourism.
 There are numerous historical and architectural monuments in and around the city and adjacent districts.

-Bukhara Region has significant natural resources, especially natural gas, petroleum, graphite, bentonite, marble, sulfur, limestone, and raw materials for construction.
+The Bukhara Region has significant natural resources, especially natural gas, petroleum, graphite, bentonite, marble, sulfur, limestone, and raw materials for construction.
 The most developed industrial activities are oil refining, cotton ginning, textiles, and other light industry.
 Traditional crafts such as gold embroidery, ceramics, and engraving have been revived.
-Bukhara Region is the center of karakul sheep breeding and production of karakul pelts in Uzbekistan.
+Bukhara Region is the center of karakul sheep breeding and the production of karakul pelts in Uzbekistan.